Namibia travel advice

 Traffic drives on the left.

-If renting a car, pay particular attention to the insurance coverage provided.
-Ensure you have comprehensive insurance.
+If renting a car, pay particular attention to the insurance coverage.
+Many standard insurance policies do not cover single-vehicle accidents, which are the most common type in Namibia.
+Ensure that you have comprehensive insurance coverage.

 International Driving Permit